This page contains affiliate links. Please read our disclosure for more info.

 Below we share our current travel packing list.
 It has evolved over the years and is meant to give you a starting point for your own carry on packing list.
 You don’t need to follow it exactly as we all have our own preferences and needs.

-Living out of a carry-on bag for ten years is very different from travelling for two weeks or even six months, and we’re certainly not ultralight travellers.
-We have a ton of electronics to run our online business, whereas many travellers could manage with just a smartphone.
+Living out of carry-on luggage for over a decade is very different from travelling for two weeks or even six months, and we’re certainly not ultralight travellers.
+We have a ton of electronics to run our online business, whereas many travellers could manage with just a phone.

 We’ve added extra clothes over the years to reduce the amount of laundry we need to do and as I started running and yoga.
 I can’t believe in our first year we only had three tops and pairs of underwear!